Black Canadians: Culture

-Media representation of Black people in Canada has increased significantly, with television series such as Drop the Beat, Lord Have Mercy!, Diggstown and Da Kink in My Hair focusing principally on Black characters and communities.
+Media representation of black people in Canada has increased significantly, with television series such as Drop the Beat, Lord Have Mercy!, Diggstown and Da Kink in My Hair focusing principally on black characters and communities.

-Because the visibility of distinctively Black Canadian cultural output is still a relatively recent phenomenon, academic, critical and sociological analysis of Black Canadian literature, music, television and film tends to focus on the ways in which cultural creators are actively engaging the process of creating a cultural space for themselves which is distinct from both mainstream Canadian culture and African American culture.
-For example, most of the Black-themed television series which have been produced in Canada to date have been ensemble cast comedy or drama series centred on the creation or expansion of a Black-oriented cultural or community institution.
+Because the visibility of distinctively black Canadian cultural output is still a relatively recent phenomenon, academic, critical and sociological analysis of black Canadian literature, music, television and film tends to focus on the ways in which cultural creators are actively engaging the process of creating a cultural space for themselves which is distinct from both mainstream Canadian culture and African American culture.
+For example, most of the black-themed television series which have been produced in Canada to date have been ensemble cast comedy or drama series centred on the creation or expansion of a black-oriented cultural or community institution.

 Events

-The largest and most famous Black Canadian cultural event is the Toronto Caribbean Carnival (also known as Caribana), an annual festival of Caribbean Canadian culture in Toronto which typically attracts at least a million participants each year.
+The largest and most famous black Canadian cultural event is the Toronto Caribbean Carnival (also known as Caribana), an annual festival of Caribbean Canadian culture in Toronto which typically attracts at least a million participants each year.
 The festival incorporates the diversities that exist among the Canadians of African and Caribbean descent.

 In 2021, the government of Canada officially recognized Emancipation Day, marking the abolition of slavery in the British Empire on 1 August 1834, as a national observation for the first time.
-However, Black Canadians have already commemorated Emancipation Day with community events for decades.
+However, black Canadians have already commemorated Emancipation Day with community events for decades.
 The annual Emancipation Festival has been held in Owen Sound, Ontario since 1862; an annual Emancipation Day festival in Windsor, Ontario was formerly one of the city's largest and most prominent cultural events; and an annual "Freedom Train" event takes place in Toronto, symbolically commemorating the Underground Railroad with musical and spoken word performances taking place on a Toronto Transit Commission subway train from Union Station to Sheppard West.
 Since 2020, CBC Gem has also marked Emancipation Day with the annual FreeUp!
-The Emancipation Day Special, a televised edition of actress Ngozi Paul's annual Black Canadian arts festival.
+The Emancipation Day Special, a televised edition of actress Ngozi Paul's annual black Canadian arts festival.

 Cinema

-The films of Clement Virgo, Sudz Sutherland and Charles Officer have been among the most prominent depictions of Black Canadians on the big screen.
-Notable films have included Sutherland's Love, Sex and Eating the Bones, Officer's Nurse.Fighter.Boy and Virgo's Rude and Love Come Down.
+The films of Clement Virgo, Sudz Sutherland and Charles Officer have been among the most prominent depictions of black Canadians on the big screen.
+Notable films have included Sutherland's Love, Sex and Eating the Bones, Officer's Nurse.Fighter.Boy and Virgo's Rude, Love Come Down and Brother.